Hydration Strategies for POTS: How to Stay Hydrated and Manage Symptoms

 Postural Orthostatic Tachycardia Syndrome (POTS) can make staying hydrated a challenge, yet proper hydration is one of the most effective ways to manage symptoms.
-If you struggle with dizziness, fatigue, or brain fog, optimizing your hydration strategy can help improve blood volume and circulation.
-Here’s how to stay ahead of dehydration with POTS.
+Here are some hydration strategies that may be useful for individuals with POTS.

 2. Increase Sodium Intake